 Annually, 30 to 40% of elderly people living in the community fall; 50% of nursing home residents fall.
 In the US, falls are the leading cause of accidental death and the 7th leading cause of death in people ≥ 65; 75% of deaths caused by falls occur in the 13% of the population who are ≥65.
-In 2000, direct medical costs for fall injuries totaled $20 billion.
-By 2020, the costs are projected to reach $44 billion.
+Medical costs to Medicare alone for fall injuries were $31 billion in 2015 and will undoubtedly increase.

 Falls threaten the independence of elderly people and cause a cascade of individual and socioeconomic consequences.
 However, physicians are often unaware of falls in patients who do not present with an injury because a routine history and physical examination typically do not include a specific evaluation for falls.
 Many elderly people are reluctant to report a fall because they attribute falling to the aging process or because they fear being subsequently restricted in their activities or institutionalized.

 The best predictor of falling is a previous fall.
 However, falls in elderly people rarely have a single cause or risk factor.
 A fall is usually caused by a complex interaction among the following: